scala/scala-lang/news/_posts/2014-04-21-release-notes-2.11.0.md

 ---

 We are very pleased to announce the final release of Scala 2.11.0!

-  - Try it out right now with [Typesafe Activator](http://typesafe.com/activator/template/hello-scala-2_11)
+  - Get started with the [Hello Scala 2.11 template](https://typesafe.com/activator/template/hello-scala-2_11) in [Typesafe Activator](https://typesafe.com/platform/getstarted)
   - Download a distribution from [scala-lang.org](http://scala-lang.org/download/2.11.0.html)
   - Obtain it via [Maven Central](http://search.maven.org/?search%7Cga%7C1%7Cg%3A%22org.scala-lang%22%20AND%20v%3A%222.11.0%22#search%7Cga%7C1%7Cg%3A%22org.scala-lang%22%20AND%20v%3A%222.11.0%22)